 Themes of death, suffering and fate in tragedies

-Suffering, being an integral part of human existence, also plays an important role in tragic works, where heroes face disease, loss, sadness and disappointment.
+Suffering, being an integral part of human existence, also plays an important role in tragic works, where heroes face illness, loss, sadness and disappointment.
 Their suffering expresses the deep feelings of human pain and longing that all people can experience.

-"The Underworld of the Human Experience" helps us understand how themes of death, suffering and fate are integral to the tragic genre and how they help us better understand ourselves and the world we live in.
+"The Underworld of Human Experience" helps us understand how themes of death, suffering and fate are integral to the tragic genre and how they help us better understand ourselves and the world we live in.
 These themes remind us of the infinite complexity of human existence and its meaninglessness, which makes our lives deeper and more meaningful.

 Winning hearts